-We have introduced certain key performance indicators (KPIs) to allow us to assess and review the effectiveness of the steps we have taken that seek to ensure that slavery and human trafficking do not take place in any part of our business of our supply chains.
+We monitor on an ongoing basis certain key performance indicators (KPIs) to allow us to assess and review the effectiveness of the steps we have taken that seek to ensure slavery and human trafficking do not take place in any part of our business or our supply chains.
 These are regularly discussed in the Modern Slavery Working Group meetings and periodically reviewed with the Board.

-This statement was approved by the Board of Tate & Lyle PLC on 21 May 2024.
-Nick Hampton, Chief Executive, By order of the Board, 21 May 2024
+This statement was approved by the Board of Tate & Lyle PLC on 31 March 2025.
+Nick Hampton, Chief Executive, By order of the Board, 31 March 2025